Tackling the monopoly: how to negotiate with monopoly suppliers to release surprising value

-Negotiating the best value out of monopoly suppliers is a tough challenge.
-If unchecked, monopolies – usually the product of a lack of sufficient demand to sustain a competitive market, complex requirements or the need for significant infrastructure to meet set requirements – can steer a relationship in a direction that doesn’t benefit the customer.
+Getting great value from monopoly suppliers is tough.
+If unchecked, monopolies – usually the product of a lack of demand, complex requirements or the need for significant infrastructure to meet set requirements – can exploit their unique position.

-Regulations around monopoly supplier relationships will help to deliver better value for money.
-The Single Source Regulations Office (SSRO), for instance, was created last year to act as an independent expert on Ministry of Defence (MoD) single source procurement.
-On average, single source procurement accounts for 45% of the MoD’s total procurement (around £6 billion per year) and it’s estimated that the Single Source Contract Regulations (SSCR), which came into effect in 2014, will save £200 million annually.
+That’s why there are now regulators for monopoly-supplier relationships.
+The Single Source Regulations Office (SSRO), for instance, is an independent expert on Ministry of Defence (MoD) single source procurement.
+On average, single source procurement accounts for 45 per cent of the MoD’s total procurement (around £6 billion per year) and it’s estimated that the Single Source Contract Regulations (SSCR), which came into effect in 2014, will save £200 million annually.

-But how can organisations drive even better value out of a monopoly supplier when the opportunity to negotiate arises?
-Understanding how existing relationships have evolved over time and the psychology of monopoly suppliers will enable you to release surprising value.
+But how can organisations drive even better value from monopoly suppliers when the opportunity to negotiate arises?
+Having negotiated greater value for the MoD many times, we know that understanding how existing relationships have evolved over time and the psychology of monopoly suppliers will enable you to release surprising value.

 Shape the future by understanding the past

-The first step is to develop an understanding of the existing commercial position and how it has evolved over time.
+The first step is to develop an understanding of the existing commercial position and how it’s evolved over time.
 Understanding how existing agreements combine to define the commercial relationship is vital in appreciating what negotiating levers may be available.
-To achieve this, you need know what decisions were made previously, how they were made and, most importantly, why.
+To achieve this, you need know previous decisions and what influenced them.

-The significance of this is clearly reflected when we look at one of the UK’s major defence equipment programmes.
+The significance of this is clear when we look at one of the UK’s major defence equipment programmes.
 As an international collaboration, the programme involved negotiations between partner nations and took a long time to complete.
 During the process, the UK’s team changed to suit people’s availability and career progression – resulting in a poor understanding of what had been agreed previously and why.
-In contrast, one of the international partners maintained a much more stable team and are generally regarded to have received the better deal.
+In contrast, one of the international partners maintained a much more stable team and got a better deal.

 Recognise the nature of the monopoly

-If the supplier is not a true monopoly supplier, as was the case in the 1990s with Microsoft, a change in perspective can shed light on how significant additional value can be generated through negotiation.
-Microsoft was considered to dominate the PC operating system market and it took a legal case to raise awareness of the alternate operating systems, such as UNIX and Mac OS.
-Now, more than 10% of desktops and laptops don’t use Microsoft1 – and if smartphones and tablets are included, this rises to 86%.2 Such shifts in perspective can be reflected in procurement strategies, with the potential to open up supply markets.
+If the supplier is not a true monopoly supplier, as was the case in the 1990s with Microsoft, a change in perspective can shed light on how to generate significant additional value through negotiation.
+Microsoft dominated the PC operating system market and it took a legal case to raise awareness of the alternate operating systems, such as UNIX and Mac OS.
+Now, more than 10% of desktops and laptops don’t use Microsoft – and if smartphones and tablets are included, this rises to 86%.
+It’s possible to reflect such shifts in perspective in procurement strategies, with the potential to open supply markets.

 Maximise the leverage through the psychology of the monopoly

-The psychology of negotiations with monopoly suppliers is different as they often enter negotiations with a mindset of loss aversion.3 This means that in addition to considering the win-wins, you must consider the loss implications of any offer.
+The psychology of negotiations with monopoly suppliers is different as they often enter negotiations with a mindset of loss aversion.
+This means that, in addition to considering the win-wins, you must consider the loss implications of any offer.